Where We Stand

 More people than ever are living closer to wilderness areas, which means increasing friction between humans and wildlife — whether it’s Angelenos concerned about coyotes preying on their small pets or farmers in Southeast Asia trying to protect their crops from hungry elephants who, as their natural habitats shrink, are forced to seek out alternative food sources.
 In many parts of the world, unregulated hunting by humans has reduced the number of prey animals available to top predators.
 This sometimes results in livestock predation and subsequent retaliation by farmers and ranchers.

 Through conservation grants, advisory support, training, and hands-on assistance, the L.A.
-Zoo partners with organizations working on the ground to protect endangered species.
+Zoo partners with organizations working on the ground to promote human-wildlife coexistence.
 For instance, GRACE (Gorilla Rehabilitation and Conservation Education) and the Pandrillus Foundation work directly with local communities to preserve habitat and promote conservation of native wildlife.

 Finding solutions that make it possible for people and wildlife to share habitat requires research, analysis, creative thinking, and diligent implementation.
 With a wealth of animal expertise and global conservation connections, accredited zoos are instrumental partners in finding those solutions.